inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Spawns a new process.

-This instruction requires two arguments:
+This instruction requires three arguments:

 1. The register to store the process in.
+1. The register containing the prototype to use for the process.
-2. The register containing the Block to run in the process.
+1. The register containing the Block to run in the process.

 ### ProcessSuspendCurrent